robertsolorzano/Work-Day-Scheduler/README.md

 ## Features

-- Retro-inspired design reminiscent of old computer interfaces.
+- Retro-inspired design featuring a classic dark teal background reminiscent of the Game Boy Color.
 - Time-blocks for each hour of the work day.
 - Dynamic styling to indicate past, present, and future hours.
 - Ability to add and save tasks for each hour.